umami-software/umami/README.md

 yarn build
 ```

-The build step will also create tables in your database if you are installing for the first time.
-It will also create a login user with username **admin** and password **umami**.
+*The build step will create tables in your database if you are installing for the first time.
+It will also create a login user with username **admin** and password **umami**.*

 ### Start the Application